Test Automation Showdown: Appium vs Selenium

 Support for Native and Hybrid Applications

-Appium's adaptability is further enhanced by its ability to test mobile, hybrid, and native web applications.
-Appium can handle applications that are created for mobile web browsers, written natively for a particular platform, or produced using a hybrid framework like React Native or Xamarin.
-With the help of this support, QA teams can test and validate their mobile applications thoroughly across a variety of application kinds and scenarios.
+Mobile, hybrid, and native web application testing expands Appium's dynamics further.
+Therefore, it can test applications being created for mobile web browsers, natively designed for a specific platform, or developed with a hybrid framework like React Native or Xamarin.
+This support thus allows QA teams to test and validate their mobile applications thoroughly across different types and types of mobility applications.
 Appium allows QA teams to handle the many requirements of contemporary mobile development projects without being constrained by the application's underlying technology stack by supporting both native and hybrid applications.
 In the end, more robust and dependable mobile applications that satisfy end users' expectations and requests are produced due to this flexibility in test coverage.

 Contact Us To Streamline Your Test Automation Strategy